Aomori Prefecture: Demographics

 A person living in or from Aomori Prefecture is referred to as an Aomorian in English.
-As of 2017, the prefecture had a total population of 1.28 million residents, accounting for just over 1 percent of Japan's total population.
+As of 2020, the prefecture had a total population of 1.23 million residents, accounting for just over 1 percent of Japan's total population.
 Approximately 45 percent of Aomori Prefecture's residents live in its two core cities, Aomori and Hachinohe, on its coastal plains.
 The majority of the prefecture is covered in forested mountain ranges, with population centers occupying valleys and plains.
 Aomori is the third-most populous prefecture in the Tōhoku region, after Miyagi Prefecture and Fukushima Prefecture.

-Aomori Prefecture's population grew until the late 20th century.
-Japan's population growth rate started declining in 1970 and the total population peaked in 2010 at 128 million.
+Aomori Prefecture's population grew until the late 20th century; it peaked at 1.52 million in 1985, dropped to 1.23 million by 2020 and by 2023 was 1.19 million.
+Japan's population growth rate started declining in 1970 and the total population peaked in 2010 at 128 million; dropping to 123.3 million by 2025.
 Aomori Prefecture has the 5th highest percentage of population of seniors among all prefectures at 34.8 percent.
 This percentage is expected to be 46.8 percent by 2045, resulting in the prefecture having the second highest rate above age 65 by then.
 The total population is expected to fall by 35 percent by 2050.
-Exacerbating this problem is the prefecture's declining total fertility rate (TFR).
-In 1925, the prefecture's TFR was 6.32, but by 2008 it had fallen to 2.04.
+The prefecture's declining total fertility rate (TFR) was 6.32 in 1925, but by 2008 it had fallen to 2.04.
 In 2022, the prefecture's birth rate was 1.24, the lowest in its recorded history.